agadzinski93/update-cpanel-dns-records/README.md

 # Update CPanel DNS Records
-This script allows you to update many A records in a single DNS Zone in Cpanel using the CPanel API.
+This script allows you to update many A records in a single DNS Zone in CPanel using the CPanel API.
 This is great to use in a bash script on a remote server with a dynamic IP address.

 As of now, only A records are supported.